pblischak/zprob/README.md

 usage of `zprob` for different applications:

-- **approximate_bayes:** Uses approximate Bayesian computation to estimate the posterior mean and variance of a normal distribution using a small sample of observations.
+- **approximate_bayes:** Uses approximate Bayesian computation to estimate the posterior mean and standard deviation of a normal distribution using a small sample of observations.
 - **compound_distributions:** Illustrates how to generate samples from compound probability distributions such as the Beta-Binomial.
 - **distribution_sampling:** Shows the basics of the "Distributions API" through the construction